Alternatives North and Ecology North call for more transparency in mining regulations

 By Alternatives North

-The GNWT’s policy papers on the long-overdue regulations for the Mineral Resources Act show progress — but major gaps in transparency, weak environmental protections, and far more engagement with industry than with civil society.
+The GNWT’s policy papers on the long-overdue regulations for the Mineral Resources Act show progress — but there are major gaps in transparency, weak environmental protections, and far more engagement with industry than with civil society.
 Alternatives North and Ecology North are calling for stronger public notice requirements, clearer decision-making rules, and real accountability to ensure the MRA serves the public interest, not just mineral developers.
-Our letter is below:

 Leave a Comment